-*Please note that this is a digital event.
-Registration details to follow at a later date.
+*Please note that this is a virtual event.
+Registration will open on September 23rd.

 James Balog '74 will be on campus for a screening of his new film, "The Human Element."
 Mr. Balog has been a photographer for almost 40 years, focusing his work on one of the most important issues of our era: the human modification of nature.
 This innovative and visually stunning film will take a look at how humans interact with earth, air, fire and water.